 This summary highlights selected information contained in this proxy statement.
 It does not contain all the information you should consider and as such we urge you to carefully read the proxy statement in its entirety prior to voting.
-For additional information, please review the Company's Annual Report to Stockholders for the 2019 fiscal year.
+For additional information, please review the Company's Annual Report to Stockholders for the 2020 fiscal year.

-Select Business Highlights for 2019
+Select Business & Governance Highlights for 2020

-Solid financial performance In 2019, net sales rose 1% including a 2% unfavorable impact from currency.
-We also generated strong cash flow from operations, reaching another new high of \$947 million, a 15% increase over 2018.
+Solid financial performance In 2020, net sales grew 5% with minimal impact from currency rates, adjusted earnings per share rose 6% and we generated a record \$1 billion of cash flow from operations, a 10% increase over 2019.
 Increased stockholder return The successful execution of our strategies has delivered differentiated results.
-Our focus on growth, performance and people is driving strong long-term results which generated double-digit stockholder return in the past 1-, 5-, 10- and 20-year periods.
-34 years of uninterrupted dividend increases We have paid dividends every year since 1925 and have increased our dividend in each of the past 34 years, placing McCormick among the S&P 500's Dividend Aristocrats.
-In 2019, our dividend paid reached \$2.28 per share.
-At the end of 2019 our Board of Directors authorized a 9% increase in the quarterly dividend continuing our long history of returning cash to stockholders.
+Our focus on growth, performance and people is driving strong long-term results which generated double-digit stockholder return in the past 1-, 5-, 10- and L 20-year periods.
+35 years of uninterrupted We have paid dividends every year since 1925 and have increased our dividend in each of the past 35 years, placing dividend increases McCormick among the S&P 500's Dividend Aristocrats.
+In 2020, our dividend paid reached \$1.24 per share.
+At the end of 2020 our Board of Directors authorized a 10% increase in the quarterly dividend continuing our long history of returning cash to stockholders.
+Corporate Governance Highlights In 2020, our (i) Nominating/Corporate Governance Committee amended its Charter to add to its duties and responsibilities the oversight of McCormick's corporate responsibility programs relating to Environment, Social and Governance (ESG) matters; (ii) Compensation Committee amended its Charter to change its name to the Compensation and Human Capital Committee and add to its duties and responsibilities the oversight of McCormick's strategies and policies related to key human resources policies and practices with respect to matters such as diversity and inclusion, workplace environment and culture, and talent development and retention; and (iii) Board of Directors amended our Corporate Governance Guidelines to explicitly state that it is the Board's policy that among the factors to be considered when selecting nominees to the Board include their diversity of background.